danielazulay/Project_c-part2/README.md

 the application init.c read the lines on file .csv and send to the validate.c file.
 The validate.c check for date mistake ,the rigth format for date is yyyy/mmm/dd, check the size of id of 9 digist and the phone number of 10 digits.
 If there is any problem he reject the insertion and send a message error with the field containing the mistake.
-After the file been check , he send the data to db , where he save the in the array of struct.
+After the file been check , he send the data to db , where he save it in on the array of struct.
 After he save the application, it open the console to make a select an set , the right format to do the select is: select field = value